dcpak/fizzbuzz-kata-php/README.md

 4. Od teraz Fizz, Buzz i Bar mówimy dla podzielności przez/zawierania cyfr 5, 7 i 9 (zamiast 3, 5 i 7).

-## Requirements

-In this games players count one after another: 1,2,3...
-But for multiples of 3 they need to say "Fizz" instead of the number.
-For the multiples of 5 say "Buzz" instead of the number.
-For numbers which are multiples of both 3 and 5 players need to say "FizzBuzz" instead of the number

-You task is to:

-1. Write a function that takes one number (larger than 0) and return its representation in FizzBuzz game For instance, for number `3` is should return `"Fizz"`.
-2. Write a program that prints on console answers for numbers from 1 to 100, comma separated For instance, for number `3` the application should print `"1,2,Fizz"` (notice no comma at the end).

-* Optional requirements:

-1. "Fizz" returned also when number contains digit 3
-2. "Buzz" returned also when number contains digit 5.
-3. "Fizz" and "Buzz" when number is multiple or contains digit: 7 i 9.